gokulrejith/Object-Finder-BT-RLTS-dewble/README.md

 <p align="center"><i>A product developed for the Electronics and Instrumentation Engineering semester 5 design project.</i></p>

 ### *_Team members_*
-_🔸 Gokul Rejitkumar  <br>
+_🔸 Gokul Rejitkumar_  <br>
-_🔸 Aibal Grojan      <br>
+_🔸 Aibal Grojan_      <br>
-_🔸 Amruta M          <br>
+_🔸 Amruta M_          <br>
-_🔸 Sony Shajan       <br>
+_🔸 Sony Shajan_       <br>

 ### *_Description_*
 _Have you ever lost any of your items somewhere near you but do not know exactly where?
 Do you usually have a  tough and annoying time finding out your lost items?
 Would you like a peace of mind regarding your luggage getting lost or misplaced when traveling?
 Then look no further, our project cum product is the perfect answer to all your worries._

 _dewble is a Bluetooth tag that can be attached to any items of interest that are prone to frequently getting misplaced.
-There are multiple innovative use case scenarios of _dewble.
-Some of the examples are:
+There are multiple innovative use case scenarios of dewble.
+Some of the examples are:_

-_◼ Finding keys, books, laptops, etc. <br>
+◼ _Finding keys, books, laptops, etc._ <br>
-_◼ Tracking your kids in crowded environments. <br>
+◼ _Tracking your kids in crowded environments._ <br>
-_◼ Tracking your beloved pets. <br>
+◼ _Tracking your beloved pets._ <br>
-_◼ Finding your car in a jampacked car parking space. <br>
+◼ _Finding your car in a jampacked car parking space._ <br>
-_◼ Tracking, and also finding your luggage while traveling.<br>
+◼ _Tracking, and also finding your luggage while traveling._<br>

 _dewble communicates with your phone using an Android application.
-Once you have attached the tag to your item, you can get to know the distance between you and your item. -_dewble contains a buzzer and LED that gets activated on demand for enhanced findability.
+Once you have attached the tag to your item, you can get to know the distance between you and your item. -dewble contains a buzzer and LED that gets activated on demand for enhanced findability._